ismailgiraykaya/hellogitworld/README.txt

+Contributors:
+- ismailgiraykaya

-This is a sample project students can use during Matthew's Git class.
+This is a sample project students can use during Matthew's
+Git class.

 Here is an addition by me